UFC 276: Adesanya vs. Cannonier | Event Profile, Full Results & Legacy

 The Build-Up

 Israel Adesanya entered UFC 276 on a four-fight middleweight title-defense streak after his UFC 271 win over Robert Whittaker.
-Jared Cannonier had earned the title shot through a 5-1 UFC middleweight run including TKO wins over Anderson Silva, Kelvin Gastelum, and Derek Brunson.
-He was the most powerful striker Adesanya had faced at 185 lbs since Robert Whittaker.
+Cannonier had earned the shot through a 5-1 UFC middleweight run.
+The co-main was the third Volkanovski-Holloway fight; the featured bout was Alex Pereira, who had defeated Adesanya twice in Glory kickboxing, vs. Sean Strickland.

 Main Event: Adesanya vs. Cannonier